philc/book-notes/engineering/shape up - ryan singer.md

 ## The betting table (chap 7)

 * Six week cycles
-  * Working in cycles simplifies the resources availability constraints.
+  * Working in cycles simplifies the resource availability constraints.
 Everyone frees up at once.
   * "A cycle gives us a standard project size both for shaping and scheduling."
   * Says two week sprints are too little for shipping big things and there's too much planning overhead.